James McRae: Early life

-McRae grew up in Murray Bridge South Australia and attended Murray Bridge Primary school and Unity College, Murray Bridge.
+McRae grew up in Murray Bridge South Australia and attended Murray Bridge Primary school and was dux of Unity College, Murray Bridge.
 He commenced a B. Mech Eng at the University of Adelaide in 2007.

-McRae's siblings Jessica and Ana are Australian rowers who've held South Australian Sports Institute scholarships and won Australian titles.
+McRae's siblings Jessica and Anna are Australian rowers who've held South Australian Sports Institute scholarships and won Australian titles.
 Anna McRae has also competed internationally for Australia.

 Club and state rowing

 McRae rows from the Murray Bridge Rowing Club.
 He is a South Australian Sports Institute (SASI) Scholarship holder and was coached by Adrian David a Romanian former international oarsman.

 For nine consecutive years from 2008 to 2016 McCrae was seated in the South Australian men's eights who contested the King's Cup at the Australian Rowing Championships.
 In 2007 and 2011 he was also South Australia's selectee to contest the interstate men's Single scull – the President's Cup.
 In 2011 he won that event and also rowed in the open men's Quad scull who won the national title.

 In October 2009 McRae was awarded life membership of the Murray Bridge Rowing Club for being the club's most successful rower and the club's first Olympian since their entire VIII of 1924 " the Murray Cods" competed at Paris 1924.
 He undertook a number of public speaking and promotional events after the Beijing games.
 In April 2010 McRae took part in an 'Active April' event involving Australian Broadcasting Corporation radio personalities Tony McCarthy and John Kenneally.

-James is currently coaching and teaching at Saint Peter's College Adelaide.